Athwale/Android-network-speed-display/README.md

 Working on creating a bitmap icon for the notification bar

 How to run this project:
 Once the project is imported into Android Studio you may need to set Sdk location again in settings.
-To run the code, since this does not have any main activity, you need to edit Run -> Edit configurations -> set Nothing to Launch options
+To run the code, since this does not have any main activity, you need to edit Run -> Edit configurations -> set Nothing to Launch options.